tincandanedo/Game_theory/README.md

-This repository is used to investigate game theory
+This repository is used to investigate game theory.
+Thank you for the invitation! :-)